a-tk/a-tk.github.io/docs/_posts/2023-03-23-surface-gage.markdown

 ![surface-gage](/assets/surface-gage/surface-gage-13.JPG)

-Plus the attachment mast and it is pretty much completed!
+Plus the attachment mast, and it is pretty much completed!
 The fine-adjust screw is quite a bit too long in my opinion.
 I may cut it down later.